UWIT-IAM/pronouns-test-data/README.md

 - Find edge cases in presentation layers (for example, very long strings, strings without spaces, etc.)

-The use cases are a mix of "real" responses (responses that you are likely to see when users set their pronoun preferences), presumed edge cases, and absolute jargon (for testing value length, parsing, etc.).
+The data use cases are a mix of "real" responses (responses that you are likely to see when users set their pronoun preferences), presumed edge cases (mistakes actual users are likely to make), and absolute jargon
+(for testing value length, parsing, etc.).
 Each case has a `use_case/useCase` property that describes the data value.

+Each test case has an associated `uwnetid` field.
+If your system is able to look up Identity Registry or Person Web Service data, you should be able to validate that the user's pronoun values in those system match the value provided in the test data set.

 We currently have a limited pool of UW NetIDs allocated to this test.
 If you think there are important use cases we're missing from this test data, please email [help@uw.edu](mailto:help@uw.edu?subject=UW-IT+IAM+Pronouns+Test+Data+Request) and explain your request.
 You can ask for this to be routed to UW-IT IAM.

+**Note:** We may update these cases to reflect actual usage once we have real data from our users.

 ## Using this data